 Medical Cannabis: What doctors need to know

 The Marihuana for Medical Purposes Regulations help patients access medical cannabis without the lengthy paperwork or Health Canada approval that came with the former system.

-The new system allows doctors and nurse practitioners to prescribe medical cannabis for any patient they feel may beneﬁt.
+The new system allows doctors and nurse practitioners to authorize medical cannabis for any patient they feel may beneﬁt.
 According to Health Canada, evidence suggests that medical cannabis may be useful in some of the following therapeutic situations: Palliative Care, Chronic Pain, Nausea and Vomiting, Wasting Syndrome and Loss of Appetite, Anorexia Nervosa, Multiple Sclerosis, ALS, Epilepsy, Fibromyalgia, Arthritis (RA or OA), Glaucoma, Insomnia, Anxiety and Depression, Inﬂammatory Bowel Disease, and others.

 Authorizing Medical Cannabis

 The process allowing for patients to access medical cannabis is different than for other pharmaceutical products:

 - Rather than calling it a prescription, the regulations refer to the doctor’s recommendation as a “Medical Document.”

 - This Medical Document must include the following items: Date, Patient Name and DOB, Physician Name, Address, Phone and Fax Number, Provincial Registration Number, Location where the consultation took place.
 The physician must also attest that the information in the document is correct and complete.

 - The Medical Document must list the amount of cannabis per day, in grams as well as the duration for which the document is valid (up to one year).

 - In order to access the medical cannabis, patients will need to register with a Licensed Producer (“LP”).

 - Once the LP receives the original Medical Document, they will ship the cannabis directly to patients.
 Dispensaries are not permitted.

 Typical Patient Workflow

 - Medical Document.
 If upon completing your consultation, you and your patient agree that medical cannabis is a suitable treatment option, you will need to complete a Medical Document.